-Through extensive surveying of the Head Start community, including program staff and families, we have uncovered that the greatest challenges programs face in serving children and families are two-fold: 1) There is a technology shortage among staff operating remotely that, if filled, would yield exponential benefits to the children and families with whom they remain in contact.
+Through extensive surveying of the Head Start community, including program staff and families, we have uncovered that programs, on average, are experiencing a 20% increase in the cost of operating amid COVID-19.
+Some of the greatest challenges programs face in serving children and families are: 1) There is a technology shortage among staff operating remotely that, if filled, would yield exponential benefits to the children and families with whom they remain in contact.
 2) The stressors experienced by Head Start families, ranging from economic instability to job loss to illness, have compounded the existing needs to address mental health and wellness among Head Start families.
 Read more here.

 As the effects of COVID-19 on both health and the economy unfold, it is important that the programs that care for and educate Head Start children have the support they need to execute their critical role.
 NHSA’s government affairs team has been in frequent conversation with congressional leaders and their staff to share Head Start’s evolving needs amidst the COVID-19 public health emergency.
 We surveyed the Head Start field to understand the most pressing needs and have been conveying this information directly to Capitol Hill.

 NHSA also joined a coalition of early childhood organizations in writing to all of Congress with a request for substantial and flexible emergency funding for child care providers and Head Start in response to COVID-19.
 NHSA followed up with another letter directly to congressional leadership asking them to prioritize Head Start, and then activated the network of state Head Start associations in building support for this emergency funding.

 On March 27, NHSA welcomed the passage of the Coronavirus Aid, Relief, and Economic Security Act or CARES Act to help Americans weather the immediate and economic impacts of the COVID-19 public health emergency.